A construction of support $\tau$-tilting modules over $\tau$-tilting finite algebras: Abstract

 \section{Abstract}

 The notion of (semi)bricks, regarded as a generalization of (semi)simple modules, appeared in a paper of Ringel in 1976.
-In recent years, there has been several new developments motivated by links to $\tau$-tilting theory studied by Demonet-Iyama-Jasso and Asai.
-In this paper, we will discuss how to glue semibricks along a recollement with the intermediate extension functor similar to gluing simple modules by Beilinson-Bernstein-Deligne.
+In recent years, there have been several new developments motivated by links to $\tau$-tilting theory studied by Demonet-Iyama-Jasso and Asai.
+In this paper, we show how to glue semibricks along a recollement.
 As an application, we investigate the behavior of $\tau$-tilting finite under recollements of module categories of algebras.
 Moreover, we give some examples to show the construction of support $\tau$-tilting modules over $\tau$-tilting finite algebras by gluing semibricks via recollements.

-\section{Introduction}
+\section{0 Introduction}

-A recollement of abelian categories is an exact sequence of abelian categories where both the inclusion and the quotient functors admit left and right adjoints.
-They first appeared in the construction of the category of perverse sheaves on a singular space by Beilinson, Bernstein and Deligne[BBD], arising from recollements of triangulated categories.
-Also recollements are quite an active subject widely studied by many authors.
+A recollement of abelian categories is an exact sequence of abelian categories where both the inclusion functor and the quotient functor admit left and right adjoints.
+They first appeared in the construction of the category of perverse sheaves on a singular space by Beilinson, Bernstein and Deligne$^{[6]}$, arising from recollements of triangulated categories.
+Also recollements are quite an active subject widely studied by many authors (see [3, 6, 7, 10, 15, 17, 22] and so on).
 Beilinson, Bernstein and Deligne applied gluing techniques for simple modules and t-structures with respect to a recollement.
-Gluing co-t-structures was studied in [B].
-Liu-Vitoria-Yang discussed gluing of silting objects via a recollement of bounded derived categories of finite dimensional algebras over a field with respect to the gluing of co-t-structures[LVY], recently, in[SZ] via gluing t-structures.
-Parra and Vitoria investigated the gluing of some basic properties of abelian categories(well-poweredness, Grothendieck's axiom AB3, AB4 and AB5, existence of a generator)[PV1].
+Gluing co-t-structures was studied in [5].
+Liu-Vit\'oria-Yang discussed gluing of silting objects via a recollement of bounded derived categories of finite dimensional algebras over a field with respect to the gluing of co-t-structures [15], recently, in [21] via gluing t-structures.
+Parra and Vit\'oria investigated the gluing of some basic properties of abelian categories (well-poweredness, Grothendieck's axiom AB3, AB4 and AB5, existence of a generator)$^{[18]}$.